Zequez/logseq-vault/pages/Distinction.md

 - A Distinction is an energetic declaration.
 When you get a distinction it lands in your [[Matrix]] and reorders your [[Energetic Body]] in such a way that you can experientially differentiate something that you could not differentiate before.
 This gives you [[Possibility]] in [[Action]] and it allows you to create new [[Results]]
 - The ability to make distinctions comes from wielding and knowing how to use the [[Sword of Clarity]], which is part of your [[Energetic Toolbelt]].
-- Each Distinction in your Energetic Body acts like a thread on a net that allows you to catch more [[Consciousness]].
+- Each Distinction in your Energetic Body acts like a thread on a net in the [[Matrix]] structure that allows you to catch more [[Consciousness]].
 	- ![image.png](../assets/image_1663653165291_0.png)
 	-
 	-